New to indie travel and wondering where to go? Here are some breezy destinations to tick off from the get-go.

 Don’t Miss: the Grand Palace in Bangkok (note: there is a popular scam wherein individuals with official-looking badges lurk outside of the Grand Palace and tell tourists it’s closed, then offer to take them to a faraway sight for a high price)

 Keep in mind these destinations are merely suggestions.
 Even if you’ve never ventured beyond your home province or territory, if there is somewhere that you’ve always dreamed of going, then do your research and go.
 All backpackers experience a learning curve, the steepness of which is determined by how different that place is from home.
 No matter where you go, you’ll be faced with challenges, both anticipated and not—and you’ll inevitably figure it out on the fly.

-Before you know it, you too will be a sage nomad, fondly remembering your days as a newbie indie traveler.
+Before you know it, you too will be a sage nomad, fondly remembering your days as a newbie indie traveller.